-The following is a description of work completed for the U.S. Fish and Wildlife Service during the summer of 2018.
+BACKGROUND.
+This project began as an 11-week fellowship (Directorate Resource Assistant Fellows Program) with the U.S. Fish and Wildlife Service during 2018.
 Based out of the USFWS Northeast Regional Office in Hadley, MA, I worked for the Permits Branch of the Migratory Birds Division.
-I completed this work as part of the USFWS Directorate Resource Assistant Fellows Program.

 Synthesizing current knowledge concerning wind-wildlife interactions, focusing on birds and bats